soundpress/RulesOfNYC/docs/c15/index.rst

 The following allowances apply to Conversions, Alterations or Improvements that are completed on or after December 31, 2011.

 Maximum Allowance for All Buildings

-(a) General Construction.